-Summer is officially over and we are headed into Autumn.
-Today the morning temperature dipped into the 50’s a sure sign of colder weather ahead.
+Summer is winding down and we are headed into Autumn.
+The lower temperatures are a sure sign of colder weather ahead.
 In Chinese medicine, Autumn is the season related to the Lungs and Colon, so we need to pay attention to our health.
 It’s no surprise there has already been an uptick in patients coming in with allergies and colds.
 Patients have also been expressing a type of gloom about the prospect of cold weather.

 Summer has outdoor, lively, expansive energy.
 Autumn energy brings introspection, emotional awareness and concerns over health (allergies, colds, etc).
 As the Lungs are associated with the emotion of grief we often feel “off” without understanding what is happening.
 In reality, we are connecting to our own losses as leaves begin to change and eventually fall off the trees.
 A very interesting symbolism and symbiosis with nature.